FOR EMERGENCY NOTIFICATIONS VIA EMAIL, PLEASE EMAIL THE OFFICE AT ADMIN@WCWD13.COM AND YOUR EMAIL ADDRESS WILL BE ADDED TO YOUR ACCOUNT

 Roasted meat juice, salad dressing, butter or frying oil residue, leftover dips and more... these can cause expensive sewer line back-ups—both in your home and on the street.

-ALWAYS pour excess Fats Oils and Grease ("FOG") into an empty soup can or paper cup, freeze until solid, and dispose in the garbage.
-Then wipe down dishes, post and pans with paper towels to remove the remaining FOG before washing.
+ALWAYS pour excess Fats, Oils and Grease ("FOG") into an empty soup can or paper cup, freeze until solid, and dispose in the garbage.
+Then wipe down dishes, pots and pans with paper towels to remove the remaining FOG before washing.

-Yes, dish soap emulsifies grease, but it does NOT break it down in your pipes, no matter how much hot water your run.
+Yes, dish soap emulsifies grease, but it does NOT break it down in your pipes, no matter how much hot water you run.

 And the problem gets even worse if you flush disposable wipes down your toilet... compounded by freezing winter weather!